tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/购买指南/计费概述_intl.md

 | 100Gbps        | 300,000QPS   | 28,000             | 16,500             |

 >?
 >- Query Per Second (QPS) measures how many CC attack requests an Anti-DDoS Advanced instance can defend against in one second.
 >- Tencent Cloud provides up to TB-level protection capability.
-Contact your sales rep if necessary.
+Contact your sales rep for further information.

 ## Elastic Protection
-You can manually enable elastic protection based on your needs.
+You can activate elastic protection according to your needs.
-- When elastic protection is deactivated, you have the maximum protection bandwidth equal to the base protection bandwidth with no extra charge.
+- When elastic protection is deactivated, your maximum protection bandwidth will be the base protection bandwidth and there are no additional fees.
-- When elastic protection is activated, the elastic protection bandwidth is the maximum protection bandwidth of the instance.
+- When elastic protection is activated, your elastic protection bandwidth is the maximum protection bandwidth of the instance.
- - When elastic protection is not triggered, no fee is generated.
+ - When elastic protection is not triggered, there will be no incurred fees.
  - When elastic protection is triggered ( the attack traffic exceeds the base protection bandwidth limit while the traffic amount is still no greater than the elastic protection bandwidth), the fee is charged based on the largest attack traffic of the day, and the bill is generated the next day.

 The prices of elastic protection are as follows: